pseudomuto/housekeeper/README.md

 A ClickHouse schema management tool heavily inspired by [Atlas](https://atlasgo.io/), built specifically to address the gaps in ClickHouse support that Atlas couldn't fill.

+> **NOTE**: This is very much still a WIP and heavily focused on my own needs.
+I intend to continue development as available.
+And of course, PRs are welcome and encouraged.

 ## Why This Exists

 While Atlas is an excellent database schema management tool, its ClickHouse support falls short of what's needed for production ClickHouse deployments.
 Critical ClickHouse features like `ON CLUSTER` operations, `PARTITION BY` clauses, materialized view management, and dictionary operations either weren't supported or had significant limitations.